Portland Street Response continues to be a political football.

 “This summer, the Auditor’s Office and Multnomah County co-hosted candidate education sessions that covered Portland’s new election system,” Myers added.
 “Many of you attended those candidate sessions.
 However, we are taking great lengths to ensure that city employees do not get involved in the dynamics among candidates prior to the election—including engagement on specific policy areas.”

 PSR has been a hot-button issue since it began operations in early 2021.
-The organization launched with the strong support of the former Commissioner Jo Ann Hardesty and designed to provide a more effective response to people experiencing a mental health crisis.
+The organization launched with the strong support of the former Commissioner Jo Ann Hardesty and was designed to provide a more effective response to people experiencing a mental health crisis.

 But PSR found favor with neither the police nor fire unions, whose members challenged the premise of Portland Street Response from the beginning.
 The organization also received a chilly reception from Portland Fire & Rescue, where it was originally housed, and attracted the ire of Commissioner Rene Gonzalez, who defeated Hardesty in 2022 and oversaw the bureau until earlier this year, when the Public Safety Service Area was formed.